Hamilton's principle: Derivation from Newton's laws of motion

+Here the Lagrangian $L=T-V$.
+This is Hamilton's principle for a non-relativistic system of masses in the absence of an electromagnetic field.

 Euler–Lagrange equations derived from the action integral

 Requiring that the true trajectory q(t) be a stationary point of the action functional $\mathcal{S}$ is equivalent to a set of differential equations for q(t) (the Euler–Lagrange equations), which may be derived as follows.